 Protect your family from this harmful gas this heating season.
 Here are the top 4 things you need to know about carbon monoxide in your home:

-- What Should You Do If You Think You’ve Been Poisoned?
+What Should You Do If You Think You’ve Been Exposed?

 GET FRESH AIR IMMEDIATELY!
-Also, get to a medical center as soon as possible, and tell a doctor about your symptoms.
+Also, get to a medical center as soon as possible, and tell a doctor about any symptoms you may be experiencing.

 To learn more, check out our infographic below!